 As we mentioned above, you cannot overdose on CBD.
 Sadly, there is a lot of tension and hesitation in people’s minds about CBD because of the association that they make with THC.
 And although the two are related, they are completely different chemical compounds with completely different effects and benefits.

 CBD is more like a vegetable or fruit — it is an essential part of what the body needs to maintain a healthy balance and operate at an optimal level.
 You can’t really have too much of a thing like that, but you can absolutely have too little.

 Common Misconceptions About CBD

-As mentioned above, because of the close association that people make between CBD and THC, there is some fear and anxiety about whether or not these products are safe for you.
-Oddly enough, CBD may be able to help provide some relief from that anxiety.
+As mentioned above, because of the close association that people make between CBD and THC, there is some fear about whether or not these products are safe for you.
+Oddly enough, CBD may be able to help provide some relief from that fear.

 Below, we will cover six of the most common misconceptions about CBD and provide the truth about these completely legal and natural products.

 Although most people know by now that THC is the psychoactive chemical compound in cannabis that produces a “high, “ this was a long time coming.
 Getting over the negative associations that we all had with THC from years of watching the US government wage the War on Drugs left many people feeling anxious about anything that might cause them problems.
 Thankfully, CBD won’t get you high.

 Yes, it is true that full-spectrum CBD does contain trace amounts of THC, and yes it is true that all of the products offered by Amberwing Organics by NJ Farms are full-spectrum CBD products, so why won’t these get you “high?”

 Simply put, there just isn’t enough THC present to even threaten you with a psychoactive experience.
 Full-spectrum CBD products, like those offered in our online store, contain less than .3% TCH by volume.
 That is just over one part per thousand, and significantly less than is needed to induce a “high”